sgrankin/mk/mk.1.md

     bar = b.c

 will compile b.c into foo, if a.c is newer than foo.

+### Including other files

+The contents of other files can be included using `<`.

+    <./config.mk

+    target: $deps
+        echo $deps

+In the example above `./config.mk` defines the variable "deps", which is used as a prerequiste of the rule.

+### Including the output of commands

+The output of commands can also be piped into the `mkfile` using `<|`.
+The output is evaluated as `mkfile` commands and can contain new variable assignments and define new targets and recipies.

+    variable = file

+    <| \
+    echo "anothertarget: $variable
+        echo $target $prereq"

+    target:
+        echo "$variable"

+In the example above, "anothertarget" is defined by the output of the command, however variable expansion takes place which means that `$variable` is defined as "file".

 ### Aggregates
 Names of the form a(b) refer to member b of the aggregate a.